 The term ‘attachments’ came out of the WinFax world, you actually don’t attach anything to a fax like you do to email.

 To create a multi-page fax in snappy fax from multiple sources you should use draft mode.
 Draft mode will allow you to create the fax from multiple files, print operations, scanning, etc. to create the final document that can consist of any number of pages.
 You can then fax the entire document.
 There is a video tutorial on our tutorials page showing how to use draft mode.
-There is also a topic in the snappy fax help file on using draft mode.

 How can I move the fax software to another computer?